Uttar Pradesh: The Heartland of India

 - Lucknow University: A major educational hub offering diverse courses.

-- IIT Kanpur: One of India's top engineering and research institutes.
+- IIT Kanpur: India’s top engineering and research institute.

 - Mahatma Gandhi Kashi Vidyapeeth, Kanpur University and many other institutions contribute significantly to higher education.